EMA starts review of dexamethasone for treating adults with COVID-19 requiring respiratory support

 The RECOVERY study recorded deaths during 28 days after starting dexamethasone treatment.
 Preliminary results indicate that, compared with usual care, dexamethasone:

-- reduced mortality by about 35% in patients on invasive mechanical ventilation;
+- reduced mortality by about 35% in patients on invasive mechanical ventilation1;

-- reduced mortality by about 20% in patients receiving oxygen without invasive ventilation;
+- reduced mortality by about 20% in patients receiving oxygen without invasive ventilation2;

 - did not reduce death in patients who were not receiving oxygen therapy.